d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 Since in maximum likelihood estimation, we maximizing the objective function $l(\theta)$ by having $\pi_{j} = p_{\theta} (y_{ij}  \mid  \mathbf{x}_i)$.
 Therefore, for any multi-class classification, maximizing the above log-likelihood function $l(\theta)$ is equivalent to minimizing the CE loss $\mathrm{CE}(y, \hat{y})$.

-To test the above proof, let us apply the built-in measure `NegativeLogLikelihood` in MXNet.
+To test the above proof, let's apply the built-in measure `NegativeLogLikelihood` in MXNet.
 Using the same `labels` and `preds` as in the earlier example, we will get the same numerical loss as the previous example up to the 5 decimal place.

 ```{.python .input}
 nll_loss = NegativeLogLikelihood()